ammarj15/joy-division-maker/README.md

 This project consists of a frontend React application and a backend Django application.

 This project is a submission for kangacooks assesment of creating a website in react with a django backend with two apis.
-I decided to create a simple generative art project recreating joy divisions iconic album cover.
-Usually something like this would be drawn using Javascript but as a challenge to myself and to meet the requirments I decided to create the generative algorithim on the backend and utilize the api to create the drawing and save/display past generations.
-Because this funcitonality is not usually done in Python I was only able to create a rough imitation without adding an array of dependenies to perfect the drawing.
+I decided to create a simple generative art project recreating joy division's iconic album cover.
+Usually something like this would be drawn using Javascript but as a challenge to myself and to meet the requirements I decided to create the generative algorithm on the backend and utilize the api to create the drawing and save/display past generations.
+Because this functionality is not usually done in Python I was only able to create a rough imitation without adding an array of dependencies to perfect the drawing.
 It was a fun and interesting challenge nonetheless.
 Have fun messing around with it!
 This will also serve as a base for other generative projects I decide to create!
 #Frontend

 npm install